Best Known For

 Answer questions and see how you rank against other players.Play Now

-Born Shawn Corey Carter on December 4, 1969, Jay-Z grew up in Brooklyn's drug-infested Marcy Projects.
+Born Shawn Corey Carter in New York City on December 4, 1969, Jay-Z grew up in Brooklyn's drug-infested Marcy Projects.
 He used rap as an escape, and appeared on Yo!
 MTV Raps in 1989.
 After selling millions of records with his own Roc-A-Fella label, Jay-Z created his own clothing line.
 He wed popular singer and actress Beyoncé Knowles in 2008.

 During a rough adolescence, detailed in many of his autobiographical songs, Shawn Carter dealt drugs and flirted with gun violence.
 He attended Eli Whitney High School in Brooklyn, where he was a classmate of the soon-to-be-martyred rap legend Notorious B.I.G.
 As Jay-Z later remembered his childhood in one of his songs ("December 4th"), "I went to school, got good grades, could behave when I wanted/ But I had demons deep inside that would raise when confronted."